 Even if the threats responsible for the decline of this species were controlled, the persistence of existing populations is hampered by the small number of extant populations and the small geographic range of the known populations.
 This circumstance makes the species more vulnerable to extinction due to a variety of natural processes.
 Small populations are particularly vulnerable to reduced reproductive vigor caused by inbreeding depression, and they may suffer a loss of genetic variability over time due to random genetic drift, resulting in decreased evolutionary potential and ability to cope with environmental change (Lande 1988; Center for Conservation Biology 1994).
 Small populations are also demographically vulnerable to extinction caused by random fluctuations in population size and sex ratio (Lande 1988).
-In addition, large-scale water withdrawal from underground water sources may impact anchialine poools.
-This underground water withdrawal may increase salinity levels and negatively impact species that rely on the delicate balance of the mixohaline habitats (Conry 2012, in litt.).
+In addition, large-scale water withdrawal from underground water sources may impact anchialine pools.
+This underground water withdrawal may increase salinity levels and negatively impact species that rely on the delicate balance of the mixohaline habitats (Conry, in litt.
+2012).

-Conservation Measures Planned or Implemented:
+Conservation Measures Planned or Implemented :

-On the island of Hawaii, Palaemonella burnsi occurs in one pool group within the Kaloko-Honokohau National Historic Park and it is prohibited to collect the species or disturb the pool.
-Palaemonella burnsi also occurs in 21 pools within the Manuka NAR where species removal and disturbance to the pool is prohibited.
+On the island of Hawaii, Palaemonella burnsi occurs in one pool group within the Kaloko-Honokohau National Historic Park where it is prohibited to collect the species or disturb the pool.
+P. burnsi also occurs in 21 pools within the Manuka NAR where species removal and disturbance to the pool is prohibited.

-On Maui, three of the known pool groups containing P. burnsi lie within the Ahihi-Kinau State NAR.
+On Maui, three of the known pool systems containing P. burnsi lie within the Ahihi-Kinau State NAR.
 Ahihi-Kinau was the first NAR to be established by the State of Hawaii, and in fact, the presence of the anchialine pools and their rare resident shrimp species was a key reason this area received this designation (Holthuis 1973, pp. 4-5).
-This species and the three other candidate anchialine pool shrimp species found within this NAR receive some protection under the state statutes that specifically prohibit the disturbance or removal of any plant or wildlife and the disturbance of any pond or lake.
+This species and the two other candidate anchialine pool shrimp species found within this NAR receive some protection under the state statutes that specifically prohibit the disturbance or removal of any plant or wildlife and the disturbance of any pond or lake.

-In August 2007, we jointly resurveyed Ahihi-Kinau State NAR with the State DAR.
-We found Palaemonella burnsi in one of the pool groups it was known from and no evidence of any non-native fish.
-We concluded that our trapping methods were not as effective for P. burnsi as we had expected and have re-designed our traps and baits.
+In August 2007, FWS jointly resurveyed Ahihi-Kinau State NAR with the State DAR.
+We found P. burnsi in one of its known pool systems and no evidence of non-native fish.
+We concluded that our trapping methods were not as effective for P. burnsi as we had expected and subsequently re-designed our traps and baits.

 On June 16, 2008, a symposium on anchialine pool conservation and management was held at the 89th annual meeting of the American Association for the Advancement of Science, Pacific Division.
-In addition, a statewide meeting concerning the monitoring of anchialine pools was hosted by the Service on January 15, 2009.
-Results of that meeting include an update on the status of monitoring efforts across the State, initiating development of a common monitoring protocol, and the establishment of a listsery.
+In addition, a statewide meeting concerning the monitoring of anchialine pools was hosted by the FWS on January 15, 2009.
+Results of that meeting include an update on the status of monitoring efforts across the State, initiating development of a common monitoring protocol, and the establishment of an anchialine pool shrimp listserv.

-In May 2010, we again jointly resurveyed Ahihi-Kinau State NAR with personnel from both the State NAR and the State DAR.
-We found Palaemonella burnsi in one of the pool groups it was known from and no evidence of any non-native fish.
+In May 2010, FWS again jointly resurveyed Ahihi-Kinau State NAR with personnel from both the State NAR and the State DAR.
+We found P. burnsi in one of its known pool systems and no evidence of non-native fish.

-In February 2011, we reviewed and commented on the National Park Service's draft long term monitoring plan for anchialine pools within their boundaries on the island of Hawaii.
+In February 2011, FWS reviewed and commented on the National Park Services (NPS) draft long term monitoring plan for anchialine pools within their boundaries on the island of Hawaii.In February 2011, FWS reviewed and commented on the National Park Services (NPS) draft long term monitoring plan for anchialine pools within their boundaries on the island of Hawaii.

-Summary of Threats:
+Summary of Threats :